biohub-hpc/hpcuserguide/src/3._Storage/index.md

 |                            |                 |           |             |               |                 |    name for website          |
 +----------------------------+-----------------+-----------+-------------+---------------+-----------------+------------------------------+

 [^1]:
-    Off-site replicas available on a per-project basis, subject to contraints on space and available inter-site bandwidth.
+    Off-site replicas available on a per-project basis, subject to constraints on space and available inter-site bandwidth.
 [^2]:
     Snapshot polices will vary based on space constraints and the underlying